Quantum repeaters with encoding on nitrogen-vacancy center platforms: Error Analysis

-Let's denote the resulting state after the above decoherence process as $\rho''_{\rm nn}$.
+Let us denote the resulting state after the above decoherence process as $\rho''_{\rm nn}$.
 Using the error models in Sec.~\ref{subsec:error_model}, and the techniques introduced in \cite{jing2020simple, jing2020quantum}, we can then calculate the final output state of the QR accounting for gate, measurement, and decoherence errors.